 A balanced diet is necessary to prevent hair loss, as these minerals and other nutrients are of critical importance in preserving the health and thickness of your head of hair.
 However, it can sometimes to be difficult to obtain the full range of nutrients you need, either due to time pressures or other health problems.

-The experts at The Belgravia Centre have a range of hair loss treatments available to help alleviate hair loss caused by mineral deficiencies, from proven medications like Minoxidil and Propecia to our Hair Vitalics nutritional supplement.
-This supplement has been carefully formulated to offer precisely the right balance of minerals and vitamins to boost hair growth and restore lustre and shine.
+The experts at The Belgravia Centre have a range of hair loss treatments available to help alleviate hair loss – whether caused by mineral deficiencies or not – from proven medications like Minoxidil and Propecia to our premium hair growth supplement Hair Vitalics which is available in Men’s and Women’s formulations.
+This supplement has been carefully formulated to offer precisely the right balance of minerals and vitamins to boost hair growth and restore lustre and shine, as well as including ingredients shown to decrease serum DHT – the hormone responsible for causing thinning hair in cases of Male and Female Pattern Baldness.

 If you’re concerned about hair loss that may be due to mineral deficiencies; talk to the experts.
 Contact The Belgravia Centre today on 0800 077 6666 or get in touch online to arrange a free, no obligation appointment.
 Alternatively, if you can’t make it to our London clinic, you can complete our online diagnostic form for a remote diagnosis and home-use treatment programme which can be sent to you in the post.